tommarroww/wells-fargo-financing-api/README.md

 Both methods take arguments in this order:
 1. Amount between 0.00 and 99,999,999.99
 2. Plan Number between 1000 and 9999
-3. Ticket Number less than 13 characters (optional - Best used for passing the order number)
+3. Ticket Number <= 12 characters (optional - Best used for passing the order number)

-If the transaction fails for any reason, 'false' will be returned.
-To retrieve the errors call $WellsFargo->getErrors().
+If the transaction fails for any reason, ***false*** will be returned.
+To retrieve the errors call ***$WellsFargo->getErrors()***.
 If more than one transaction has been sent, the errors for the most recent transaction will be returned.
 To retrieve errors from other transactions, pass an integer >= 0.
 The method will return a dictionary of all the errors that occurred.
 For example:

 ~~~~
 array(2) {
   ["ticketNumber"]=>
-  string(35) "Ticket number must be less than 12.",
+  string(35) "Ticket number must be less than 12 characters.",
   ["returnStatus"]=>
   string(11) "AUTH DENIED"
 }